tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 <sup>(*) The only exception being arrays of integers -- like `A%(n)` -- where the 16-bit value is actually stored on 2 bytes and not 5, but that's all.
 Accessing items in arrays of integers are always slower nonetheless, because the integer is converted to a float as soon as it's accessed.</sup>

 Every time you use an integer variable it will impact speed negatively.
 How much ?
-That depends on the final value that is handled, but every time you use an integer variable you lose around 200-350 cycles, depending on what you do with it.
+That depends on the final value that is handled and what you do with it, but every time you use an integer variable you lose around 200-350 cycles.

 Let's compare
 ```basic